ApplebaumIan/WelcomeToGitHub/README.md

 ## Your team's task
 1. Add a development branch
 2. Protect the main branch
-3. Fix a basic math function and create a pull request with the associated Rally task name merging to the development branch
+3. Identify each of the issues in [`QuickMaths.swift`](Sources/WelcomeToGitHub/QuickMaths.swift)
+4. Assign each team member an issue to fix.
+5. Each team member will open a unique pull request to the `development` branch resolving the specified Rally issue.
-4. Finally merge development branch with the main branch
+6. Finally merge development branch with the main branch

 There are 4 pieces of code broken in [`Sources/WelcomeToGitHub/QuickMaths.swift`](Sources/WelcomeToGitHub/QuickMaths.swift) I promise it's obvious...
 Your team's task is to open a pull request fixing each feature!
 Your team should follow this process: